-The RIFC 50 Index, initially published in 2002 by UNH’s Rosenberg International Franchise Center (RIFC), is the first stock index to track the financial market performance of the U.S. franchising sector.
+The RICF 50 Index, initially published in 2002 by UNH’s Rosenberg International Franchise Center (RIFC), is the first stock index to track the financial market performance of the U.S. franchising sector.
 It is a stock portfolio comprised of 50 U.S. public franchising companies representative of the U.S. business format franchising sector.
 Index tracking begins with the year 2000 and is updated quarterly.
 Since its inception in 2002, it is up 241.5% while the S&P 500 Index is up 79.8% over the same period.